 Our Board of Directors established an Independent Valuation Committee to evaluate and make a recommendation to the Board regarding the price to be paid to shareholders whose shares would be cashed out as a result of the Reverse/Forward Stock Split.
 The Independent Valuation Committee was comprised of three directors who are independent of management and qualify as independent as that term is defined in Rule 5605(a)(2) of the Nasdaq listing standards.
-Our Board itself is comprised of 14 directors, of whom nine are independent of management and qualify as independent as the term is defined in Rule 5605(a)(2) of the Nasdaq listing standards.
-Of the 13 members of our Board of Directors who own shares of our Stock (based upon our share ownership information as of July 23, 2015), five directors do not own sufficient shares to avoid being cashed out as a result of the Reverse/Forward Stock Split.
+Our Board itself is comprised of 14 directors, of whom nine are independent of management and qualify as independent in Rule 5605(a)(2) of the 13 members of our Board of Directors who own shares of our Stock (based upon our share ownership information as of July 23, 2015), five directors do not own sufficient shares to avoid being cashed out as a result of the Reverse/Forward Stock Split.